-In order to test the timer cards it is necessary to remove the card ahead of the timer and to place the timer card in a card adapter.
-The card adapter allows access to the input and output of the timer if they are not brought out to test points.
+In order to test the time cards it is necessary to remove the card ahead of the timer (see Table 1) and to place the timer card in a card adapter.
+The card adapter allows access to the input and output of the timer if they are not brought out on test points.
 The timer test circuit is shown in Fig. 5.
 Opening the normally closed contact causes the output to step up to +15 VDC after the pickup delay of the timer.
-To increase the pickup time of all timers except the T138 and T145 turn the upper potentiometer clockwise; to decrease the time turn it counterclockwise.
-The T138 and T145 timers increase with counterclockwise rotation and decrease with clockwise rotation.
-Closing the contact causes the timer output to drop out after the reset time delay of the card.
-If the card is provided with a variable reset delay, it can be adjusted by the lower potentiometer; clockwise rotation increases reset time.
+To increase the pickup time turn the upper potentiometer on the timer card clockwise; to decrease the time turn it counterclockwise.
+Closing the contact causes the timer output to drop out after the reset time-delay setting of card.
+If the timer card is provided with a variable reset delay, it can be adjusted by the lower potentiometer on the timer card (clockwise increases reset time).